lxanders/node-express-base/README.md

 **Hints**

 * Running the `dev` script will start your server and restart it each time a relevant file changes
+* Running the `test:unit:watch` script runs the unit tests with a watcher and uses a minimal reporter.
+This helps focussing on the relevant tests and is as such ideal for TDD (Test Driven Development)
 * Run `npm test` and run it often.
 Once you add code and tests this makes sure that you comply to the code standards and your tests still work
 * The project is configured for checking 100% code coverage.
 While this might seem much it is actually following the simple rule that 100% coverage doesn't prove that everything is tested but everything less to 100% proves that there are untested parts